YuvrajSingh-mist/SmolLlama/README.md

-# Introducing SmolLlama using DDP in Pytorch
+# Introducing SmolLlama - A Smaller Language Model

-A repo consisting of the three main stages for developing a chat-like model from scratch!
+- So, I trained a Llama a 130M I coded from ground up to try and behave like an instruct model, going through the below-mentioned stages from scratch

 The three main stages are:

 1) Pretraining
 2) SFT (Instruction Tuning)
-3) Reward Tuning for human like responses (DPO)
+3) Reward Tuning for human-like responses (DPO)

  ### 1) Pretraining